quantumlib/Cirq/docs/dev/development.md

 The above scripts may not exactly match the results computed by the continuous integration workflows on GitHub.
 For example, you may be running an older version of `pylint` or `numpy`.
 If you need to test against the actual continuous integration check, open up a pull request.
-For this pull request you may want to mark it as `[Testing]` so that it is not reviewed.
+For this pull request you may want to open it in a draft mode or mark it as `[Testing]` so that it is not reviewed.

 ### Writing docstrings and generating documentation